pouya-codes/singularity_train/README.md

                         The number of GPUs to use.
 Default uses a GPU with the most free memory.
                          (default: 1)

-  --progressive_resizing [PROGRESSIVE_RESIZING ...]
-                        One of the techniques that enables the model to be trained on different input sizes.
-The inputs are resized to the selected value and trained on them in order of the size.
-For example, [32, 256, 512] means that the model will be trained first on 32, then 256, and at last on 512.
-                         (default: None)

-  --scheduler_step SCHEDULER_STEP
-                        If a scheduler is defined in the config file, it enables the step for that.
-It should be 'epoch' or 'batch'.
-It depends on the scheduler, for example OneCycleLR needs to be stepped in batch.
-                         (default: None)

   --seed SEED           Seed for random shuffle.
                          (default: 256)